Enlightenment in Buddhism: Bodhi Day

-Sakyamuni's awakening is celebrated on Bodhi Day.
-In Sri Lanka and Japan different days are used for this celebration.
+Sakyamuni's enlightenment is celebrated on Bodhi Day.
+In Sri Lanka and Japan, different days are used for this celebration.
 According to the Theravada tradition in Sri Lanka, Sakyamuni reached Buddhahood at the full moon in May.
-This is celebrated at Wesak Poya, the full moon in May, as Sambuddhatva jayanthi (also known as Sambuddha jayanthi).
+This is celebrated at Vesākha Pūjā, the full moon in May, known as Sambuddhatva jayanthi (or Sambuddha jayanthi).
+Secular Bodhi day is celebrated on December 8 in Japan, while China, South Korea and Vietnam, Bodhi Day is observed on the eighth day of the 12th lunar month.

-The Zen tradition claims the Buddha reached his decisive insight on 8 December.
-This is celebrated in Zen monasteries with a very intensive eight-day session of Rōhatsu.